 Commercial cold rooms are versatile refrigeration solutions used in a variety of settings.
 They keep perishable products in prime condition and ensure that foodstuffs are safe for human consumption.
 Cold rooms provide a much larger storage volume than standard fridges, so they’re ideal for keeping stock at controlled temperatures when chest fridges or chilled counters don’t offer enough space.

 Unlike regular refrigeration units, cold rooms are usually immobile, requiring installation by specialist fitters like Ryan-Jayberg.
 Commercial cold rooms also make organisation and distribution easier, as they create a higher capacity of storage shelving, so your stock is always ready when you need it.

 Cold rooms are typically used to store chilled ingredients, pre-prepared foods, or ready-made goods.
 Businesses such as restaurants and supermarkets often use them to keep meat, fish, dairy, or vegetables fresh.
 However, food retail isn’t the only industry that can benefit from commercial cold rooms.

-You can store anything that requires chilling or freezing in them, making them ideal storage solutions for a variety of industries such as:
+You can store anything that requires chilling or freezing in them, making them ideal cold storage solutions for a variety of industries such as: